 Try to be in Court for as much of the trial as possible so that you can observe the Court etiquette and perhaps see others taking the stand before you do.
 It will give you an insight into how the barristers put their questions and hopefully help you feel more confident about what to do when it is your turn!

 When it is your turn, stay calm.
-Listen to what you have been asked, answer concerning your report, where possible, and state clearly if you think you are being asked to answer something that falls outside of your area of expertise.
+Listen to what you have been asked, answer on your report, where possible, and state clearly if you think you are being asked to answer something that falls outside of your area of expertise.
 Do not make submissions, but do give your opinion.
 Your role is to inform the Court to the best of your ability, enabling the judge to come to a decision.

 As the expert witness, your duty is to the Court, and good practice in discharging this duty is essential.
 As the expert, you are integral to identifying, narrowing and explaining the key issues in a case so that justice can be done.